firobeid/UTD_FINTECH_NLP_COURSE/Research_WhitePaper.md

 1.  **False Discovery Rate (FDR) Minimization:**
     We explicitly track FDR ($1 - Precision$) in the Inference partition.
 A model with high accuracy but high FDR is rejected.
 For example, a model that predicts "Buy" 90% of the time might have high accuracy in a bull market, but its FDR indicates it is merely capturing Market Beta, not Alpha.
 2.  **Deflated Sharpe Ratio (DSR) Logic:**
     While P&L backtests are outside the scope of this specific classification study, we apply DSR logic to the **Model Selection Process**.
 DSR penalizes strategies based on the number of trials (models) tested.
 To avoid "p-hacking" (finding a winning model purely by chance), we do not test every model on every topic randomly.
-Instead, we use **Hypothesis-Driven Clustering**:
+Instead, we use **Hypothesis-Driven topicing**:
     *   *Hypothesis 1:* Structured news requires Tabular Models.
     *   *Hypothesis 2:* Keyword news requires Lexical Models.
     *   By restricting the "Tournament" to logically relevant models, we reduce the number of independent trials, thereby increasing the statistical significance of the winners.